3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_01/w01d03/instructor_notes/loops_iterators.md

+---
+title: Loops and iterating over Arrays
+type: Lesson
+duration: 1hr
+creator:
+  name: Colin Hart
+  campus: WDIR
+competencies: Programming
+---

+# Loops and iterating over Arrays

+## Lesson Objectives

+  - Explain what does it means to iterate or loop?
+  - Write the for loop syntax
+  - Describe the order a for loop runs in

+## What does it mean to iterate or loop

+**Exercise:** In your own words define a loop and an iteration.
+(Does not need to be technical)

+Iterating in programming is a way of incrementally repeating a task.

+If I wanted to console.log something 5 times, how would I do that without a loop?

 ## Iterating through an array - Codealong (10 mins)

 Iterating through the elements of an array, one at a time, is a very common practice in programming.